Skip to main content

 </script>

-If your component needs to fetch data from an API or read files before rendering, use the client.setup function.
-It effectively replaces Top-Level Await (TLA) in component modules.
+If your component needs to fetch data from an API or read files before rendering, use the properties function.
+Top-level imports (like reading from the file system or a database) can only be used here on the server side.

 <script type="module">